apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 :::note

- This doc referes to the Apache pulsar 2.93 Version. if you want to upgrade the Apache Pulsar version you need to follow the [helm-upgrade](https://pulsar.apache.org/docs/2.10.x/helm-upgrade/) Document for upgrade on the  perticular version.
+This tutorial uses Apache Pulsar 2.9.3 as an example.
+If you want to upgrade Pulsar version, follow the instructions in [Helm Upgrade Guide](https://pulsar.apache.org/docs/2.10.x/helm-upgrade/).

 :::